azoth-lang/azoth.language.reference/src/partial-type-declarations.md

-# Partial Classes
+# Partial Type declarations

-Partial classes work basically as they do in C#.
+Classes, structs, and values can be declared `partial`.
+This works basically as is does in C#.
 Additionally, you can use `replace` to override a member declared in another copy of a partial class.
 This idea comes from proposals for C# 7.